stefanospinellii/how-fast-will-your-running-shoes-sell/readme.md

 Live demo: https://how-fast-will-your-running-shoes-sell-2n9cvszw5fdfzh4yzelhmu.streamlit.app/

+## Project Overview

 This is a marketplace optimization tool that estimates how long a second-hand running shoe listing may take to sell, and recommends actionable steps to sell faster.

-## Project Overview

-The idea originated from a common marketplace problem:

-> Sellers often have no way to understand whether their listing is competitively priced or how long it may take to sell.

-Most marketplace tools focus on predicting whether an item will sell.

-This project instead focuses on a more practical question:

-> How long will it take to sell, and what can I do to make it sell faster?
+The idea originated from a common marketplace problem: how long will it take to sell my item, and what can I do to make it sell faster?

-The project evolved from a machine learning experiment into a product-design exercise.

-The initial goal was to predict time-to-sell using a Random Forest model trained on a synthetic marketplace dataset.
-During development, however, the project shifted focus toward creating a recommendation engine capable of delivering intuitive and actionable feedback to users.
+This project tryies to anwser these questions thanks to a Random Forest model trained on a synthetic marketplace dataset to identify the main drivers of time-to-sell.
+These insights were then translated into a simpler formula-based recommendation engine, which powers the final tool and gives users clear, actionable suggestions.

-The final application combines marketplace simulation, machine learning insights and product design principles to help sellers optimise their listings.

-The system then:

-1. Estimates expected sale time
-2. Simulates potential listing improvements
-3. Quantifies the expected reduction in sale time
-4. Helps sellers optimise their listing through iterative recommendations

 Example: